Paul Revere Claim Denials Attorney

 Experienced Lawyers Assisting Victims of Paul Revere Claim Denials

 Were you denied under a disability policy from Paul Revere or one of the Unum companies that were acquired by, or merged with The Unum Group?
 If so, then you probably have questions.
 It is important to know that you are not alone.
 Nor do you have to fight for your benefits without legal assistance.
 The Paul Revere Claim Denials Attorneys at Eric Buchanan & Associates routinely represent Paul Revere policyholders who have been denied disability claims by Paul Revere, including wrongfully denied benefits, unfair medical evaluations, premature claim closure, and other bad faith practices.
+Also, as an excellent long term disability lawyer, their firm has the best resources to represent you.

 About the Paul Revere Life Insurance Company